Oort Cloud Ecology -- IV. Exchanging Asteroids

-\abstract {} {Investigate the influence of cluster environments on asteroids, with special attention towards captured material.} {Using numerical methods, a sub-virial fractally distributed star-forming region and a virialised Plummer distributed star-forming region are simulated.
-Both models are initialised with a virial radius of $0.5$pc and $150$ stars.
+\abstract {} {We investigated the influence of cluster environments on asteroids, with particular attention to captured material.} {Using numerical methods, we simulated a sub-virial fractally distributed star-forming region and a virialised Plummer-distributed star-forming region.
+We initialised both models with a virial radius of $0.5$pc and $150$ stars.
 Stellar populations and their corresponding planetary systems are identical between cluster models.
-Stars initially host $500$ asteroids and those with mass $M_{*}\leq2.0$ M$_\odot$ are also orbited by $1-8$ planets.
-Clusters are integrated until $30$ Myr.} {The sub-virial fractal cluster exhibits richer dynamics, with asteroids and planets more frequently acquiring high eccentricities and inclinations, along with a larger fraction of captured and rogue objects.
-Additionally, this cluster configuration has its extreme trans-Neptunian object and Sednoid analogues occupy regions of phase-space in semi-major axis, eccentricity and inclination commonly frequented by captured asteroids.
-Although the virialised Plummer model can produce such objects, by being less dynamically active, the vast majority of asteroids occupying these regions are native rather than captured.
-Lastly, neither model efficiently form an Oort Cloud, indicating that Oort Cloud assembly is strongly suppressed in both dynamically hot and more quiescent cluster.} {} \keywords{Star Cluster -- Earth and Planetary Astrophysics -- Solar and Stellar Astrophysics}
+Stars initially hosted $500$ asteroids, and those with mass $M_{*}\leq2.0$ M$_\odot$ were also orbited by one to eight planets.
+We integrated clusters until $30$ Myr.} {The sub-virial fractal cluster exhibits richer dynamics, with asteroids and planets more frequently acquiring high eccentricities and inclinations, along with a larger fraction of captured and rogue objects.
+Additionally, this cluster configuration has its extreme trans-Neptunian object and Sednoid analogues occupying regions of phase-space in semi-major axis, eccentricity, and inclination commonly frequented by captured asteroids.
+Although the virialised Plummer model can produce such objects, it is less dynamically active, and the vast majority of asteroids occupying these regions are native rather than captured.
+Lastly, neither model efficiently forms an Oort Cloud, indicating that Oort Cloud assembly is strongly suppressed in both dynamically hot and more quiescent clusters.} {} \keywords{Star Cluster -- Earth and Planetary Astrophysics -- Solar and Stellar Astrophysics}